jeffnyman/lucid-jvm/README.md

 * testReportTestNG: `build/reports/tests/testng/index.html`

 A report suitable for emailing is generated in the following location: `build/reports/tests/emailable-report.html`.
 Note that, currently, the emailable report does not combine JUnit and TestNG runs.
 I'm not convinced of the useful of this report anyway but wanted to explore my reporting options as well as my execution parameters.

+I haven't played around with any of this for use with continuous integration yet so I have no idea how well these reports can be generated and synced up via such a system.

 ### Test Configuration